AndreiChertkov/teneva_bm/README.md

     > For almost all functions, the exact global minimum ("continuous x point", not multi-index) is known (see `bm.x_min_real` and `bm.y_min_real`).
 For a number of functions (`BmFuncAlpine`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchwefel`), a `bm.build_cores()` method is available that returns an exact representation of the function on the discrete grid used in the benchmark in the tensor train (TT) format as a list of 3D TT-cores.

 - `hs` (draft!) - the [Hock & Schittkowski](http://apmonitor.com/wiki/index.php/Apps/HockSchittkowski) collection of benchmark functions, containing continuous analytic functions of small dimensions (2-5), some of which have given constraints.
 The collection includes the following benchmarks: `BmHsFunc001`, `BmHsFunc006`.

+- `mujoco` (draft!) - the collection of [problems](https://www.gymlibrary.dev/environments/mujoco/index.html) based on the physics engine [mujoco](https://mujoco.org/) for faciliatating research and development in robotics, biomechanics, graphics and animation.
+The collection includes the following benchmarks: `BmMujocoSwimmer` (draft!).

 - `oc` - a collection of optimal control problems described by ordinary differential equations with discrete binary control variable, some of the problems have explicit restrictions on the elements of the control vector.
 The collection includes the following benchmarks: `BmOcSimple`, `BmOcSimpleConstr`.